However, the cash can also be used to cover a major purchase, such as home improvements.

-You’ll also need to have a disciplined approach to using a money transfer card as the interest rate you’ll pay on any outstanding balance will typically jump to nearly 19% after the interest-free period comes to an end.
+You’ll also need to have a disciplined approach to using a money transfer card as the interest rate you’ll pay on any outstanding balance will typically jump to around 20% after the interest-free period comes to an end.

 Getting into more debt to pay off existing debts might not sound wise.